 It doesn’t tell us what currency it’s in explicitly, but it does tell us that it is traded on the New York Stock Exchange (NYSE).
 Thus, US-domiciled.
 Another thing to notice is the difference in expense ratio — the US version has an expense ratio of .03% while the Canadian version has one of .16%.
 That’s still a good expense ratio, but it’s over 5 times higher!

 So, while the bulk of our income was in USD, we continued to invest in US-domiciled ETFs (VTI and VXUS) in a Canadian USD non-registered brokerage account.
-When our income shifts to CAD, though, my plan is to first use our RRSP room, and then invest in individual Canadian stocks in a CAD non-registered brokerage account.
+When our income shifts to CAD, though, my plan is to first use our RRSP room and, if we have additional money to invest, invest in individual Canadian stocks in a CAD non-registered brokerage account.
 While investing in individual stocks isn’t generally our approach, I’m thinking I’ll do this for three reasons:

 - We will avoid having to do PFIC paperwork.